 Straight outta the Unida, Hermano, or House Of Broken Promises school of hard rock’s knocks came the sophomore effort from the UK’s Loft.
 Incredible, catchy, and totally ass-kicking rock and roll that is extremely infectious.
 You’ll be hooked from the first song.
 So hooked in fact, you will thank Loft (and maybe me too, ha) if you haven’t heard them before now.

-I’m very picky about my sludge these days, because sometimes it can be very limited in scope.
+I’m very picky about my sludge these days because sometimes it can be very limited in scope.
 Thankfully not the case with the 2017 introduction to this short slab of groove-fueled, powerhouse pummeling from The Garden State.
-Kolossor keep things well in perspective with nods to greats like -(16)- and Unsane in their sound, but also take turns toward very Godflesh-ian lands.
+Kolossor keeps things well in perspective with nods to greats like -(16)- and Unsane in their sound, but also take turns toward very Godflesh-ian lands.

 So there you have it, o’ faithful readers!
 This is just a sampling of noteworthy albums rendered unto us in 2017, which provided some great listening experiences.
 Yet, like I mentioned earlier on, don’t take it personally or professionally if you aren’t named here.
 Because truth is, I find greatness and talent in almost everything I am blessed to hear.

-Many thanks to Pat for sharing his many favorites for the year, as well for all his contributions since he has joined Riff Relevant. – Leanne
+Many thanks to Pat for sharing his many favorites for the year, as well for all his contributions. – Leanne